braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.4.Z Implications and Synthesis {#1.4.Z}

 :::note[**The Task Space**]
-The restricted repertoire of additions and deletions yields a physical flux where relations can form and dissolve reversibly, connecting to the subsequent graph motifs by providing the primitive operations that detect and close patterns into stable structures.
+The restricted repertoire of additions and deletions yields a physical flux where relations can form and dissolve reversibly.
+By confining structural evolution to these binary primitives, the task space decouples kinematic possibility from dynamical probability, ensuring that the substrate acts as a neutral combinatorial engine rather than a directed force.
+This neutrality connects to the subsequent graph motifs by providing the unbiased primitive operations that detect and close patterns into stable structures, leaving the selection of those structures to the thermodynamic constraints.
 :::

 -----